 We review the top 10 best five-star resorts in Bali, Indonesia.
-Whether you are traveling on a honeymoon or simply as a couple wanting to get away, whether you are looking for spiritual harmony in Ubud or prefer lazing on the sand at Seminyak and Nusa Dua’s beach resorts, Bali has it all.
+Whether traveling on a honeymoon or simply as a couple wanting to get away, whether you are looking for spiritual harmony in Ubud or prefer lazing on the sand at Seminyak and Nusa Dua’s beach resorts, Bali has it all.

 Bali is known for its thick, tropical forests, volcanic hillsides, pretty beaches, coral reefs, and spiritual essence.
 Also known as the “Island of Gods”, there are many distinct areas; Seminyak is a chic, cosmopolitan beach resort area that appeals to luxury travelers.
 It also offers spectacular waves, breathtaking sunsets, and vibrant nightlife.
 Nusa Dua offers manicured lawns fronting world-class hotels.
 Ubud is the spiritual center of Bali, with views over the lurid green paddy fields.